1ncontinentia/INC_Scripts_A3/INCON/INC_intel/ReadMe.txt

 * Made for ALiVE
 * Units drop intel when they are killed

+Dropped intel will:
 * Find ALiVE asym opcom installations
-* Track phone contacts on map
+* Track phone contacts on map (requires UAV terminal)
-* Track radio contacts on map
+* Track radio contacts on map (requires UAV terminal)
 * Tracking accuracy depends on the weather, overhead cover, range etc.
-* Equip a UAV terminal to see

 |||*********************> USAGE <*********************|||